 After a temporary hiccup in the form of a drone trying to scupper my plans, most inconvenient, I was on a plane and headed stateside.
 Destination: the beaches of Fort Myers and Sanibel.

-Situated on the Gulf Coast of Mexico, Fort Myers and Sanibel are a little slice of tropical paradise.
-Abundant with wildlife, they couldn’t be further from the theme parks of Orlando or the vanity of Miami beach.
+Situated on the Gulf Coast of Mexico, Fort Myers and Sanibel are a little slices of tropical paradise.
+Abundant with wildlife and unspoilt beaches, they couldn’t be further from the theme parks of Orlando or the vanity of Miami beach.
 And, if I needed any other reason to visit, the temperatures reach a balmy 28 celsius in January.
 Sold.

 If it’s white sand beaches, you’re after then you’ll find them by the bucket load.
 There’s mile after mile of untarnished, beautiful coastline (it’s pure Instabait), which means you’re never too far from being able to jump on a paddle board, hop in a kayak or just comb the shore for shells.
 Shells are a big deal here, they even have a museum dedicated to their journey, which I assume must be longer than: living, shell, sand.
 Any visitors please report back.
 With January temperatures perfect for us Brits, but Floridians deeming it too cold, you’ll often find yourself with huge stretches of beach to yourself.